smith11235/deep_import/API.md

 By integrating within the Association logic we eliminate the need for a developer to learn a new pattern or new API.
 Code that utilizes the Deep Import functionality will be easily understood by any Rails developer.
 In some scenarios, an existing codebase could theorhetically utilize Deep Import without any modifications.

+What has been developed has been in conjunction with RSpec examples, in the standard spec/ location.

 Supported Usage
 ---------------